 - The ride leader is expected to ride at a pace consistent with the projected average listed, even if most of the group rides faster.

 - If slower riders express a clear willingness to stick with each other and ride by themselves, it is okay for the leader to ride faster.

 - If a rider is injured on a ride, the club insurance policy requires the leader to fill out an incident report.
 Please see the incident report form, with instructions.

-- Carry the sign-in sheet on the ride, in case the emergency info is needed.
+- If using a paper sign-in sheet, carry it on the ride, in case the emergency info is needed.
 Don't leave it at the ride start.

 - The Leader(s) should sign in as well, giving appropriate emergency numbers.

 - Nothing in these guidelines precludes a leader from meeting the ride at the announced start and making changes to the ride or canceling the ride based on any circumstances that the leader judges would make it imprudent to continue with the ride as originally announced.

 - Ride leaders are encouraged to speak to safety issues at the beginning of the ride and/or during the ride as the occasion or need arises.
 (Other experienced riders are encouraged to help with this as appropriate.)

 - If someone harasses or threatens riders during a ride, it’s usually safest to ignore that person and ride away, especially if the harasser is in a vehicle.
 This guide from the Asian American Federation may be a helpful reference for addressing harassment when it’s not possible to just ride away.
 Ride leaders are encouraged to check in with any riders who have experienced harassment or discrimination to offer their support.
 If a rider (likely unintentionally) harasses or discriminates against another rider, ride leaders are encouraged to speak to that person directly and ask them to refrain from the harmful behavior.
 This guide from Harvard University may be a helpful resource for speaking to a rider who is causing harm.